3 observations after Brunson scores 47, puts Sixers on the brink of elimination

 Jalen Brunson was heroic Sunday afternoon in leading the Knicks to within one game of Round 2.

-Meanwhile, the Sixers' offense was frigid down the stretch of a 97-92 Game 4 defeat at Wells Fargo Center.
+Meanwhile, the Sixers’ offense was frigid and their defensive rebounding was abysmal down the stretch of a 97-92 Game 4 defeat at Wells Fargo Center.

 Brunson delivered a second consecutive massive performance, scoring 47 points and dishing out 10 assists.